bubonic/TGC.bundle/TGC.bundle/README.md

 # BROKEN

 This PLEX agent is now broken and requires a rewrite.
-We are working on a solution, so hang tight for a new release in the coming months.
+We are working on a solution, so hang tight for a new release in the coming weeks.

 # Requirements